 And most people are coming for the ultimate luxurious experience in Bora Bora.

 Bora Bora offers a private escape from everything.
-It is much more tranquil, and quiet in Bora Bora than Tahiti.
+It’s much more tranquil, and quiet in Bora Bora than Tahiti.

 We stayed at Conrad Bora Bora Nui Resort and there was always something going on.
 They offered cultural experiences like the va’a initiation.